 A room is a bit like a large musical instrument.
 When excited it will produce it’s own characteristic sound.

 The reality is that most of us will be treating a rectangular shaped room.
 A room will resonate at certain frequencies and create standing waves.
-In respect to lower frequencies, some locations in the room the bass will sound artificially loud and in other areas it will sound like the bass has been turned down.
-This can happen in the space of 10cm.
-The result is a variation in the perceived volume of certain low frequencies.
+In respect to lower frequencies, some locations in the room particular bass frequencies will sound artificially loud and in other areas it will sound like some bass frequencies have been turned down.
+This can happen in the space of 30cm.
 Some rooms also exhibit the “one note bass” effect where low frequencies all sound like one note.

 Ultimately comes down to personal taste and requirements.
 Broadband panels at the first reflection points are generally essential and dramatically improve the focus, clarity and imaging of the speakers.
 First reflection points can be located by placing a mirror on the wall.
 The position at which you can see the speakers is also the acoustic reflection point.
 Bass traps are best placed behind the speakers but can also be installed in the ceiling or rear corners.

 Another aspect of room acoustics.
 An acoustic diffuser will spread reflected sound in various directions and is used to help reduce standing waves and flutter.
 They help to modify the acoustics of a room while retaining a natural sense of space rather than a room that is heavily damped.
 They help break up the rigid dimensions of a room by reflecting sound in a more random fashion.
 In a recording studio control room a diffusion panel is often installed on the rear wall.
 The HA600/75 hybrid diffuser has been designed to provide a desirable balance of diffusion and absorption.